nictuku/stardew-rocks/README.md

 We currently publish the following exchanges:

- - "SaveGameInfo-1" receives raw uncompressed XML files with contributors' SaveGameInfo.
+ - "SaveGameInfo-1" receives raw uncompressed XML files with SaveGameInfo.
  - "OtherFiles-1" receives raw uncompressed XML files with the super-large file saves.

 # Planned features

 - Authentication of some fashion
-- Prettier farm maps
-- A slick website showing people's farms!
+- Finish implementing all missing

 # Thanks to our testers!

-freaky-m0, Beener, Kylindra, Dristan
+freaky-m0, Beener, Kylindra, Dristan, Syndlig